marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Import**: Bring a library into your program so you can use it.

+**Iterable**: A Python term for anything that can be iterated over – in practice, this is much the same thing as a container.

+**Iterating**: looping.
+We often talk about 'iterating over a list', which means executing a loop to look at each element in turn.

 **Library**: A pre-written set of functions for some particular purpose or set of purposes that you can bring into your program (import).
 There are many many libraries for python already installed on your computer.

 **Linting**: Automatic checking of code for ‘style issues’ or errors, underlining them in red.
 Flake8 is the linter used in this course.
 Linting will not only flag up mistakes, but will also flag up ways in which your code isn’t quite laid out according to standards.
 These might (will!) all seem like very minor issues, but consistently laid out code really is easier for other people to read, so try to follow these rules.

+**List**: A simple type of *container* class.
+See syntax section for details of Python lists.

 **Method**: a function provided as part of a class, intended to work on the data of that class.
 For instance, capitalize() is a method of the Python str class – it returns a version of the string with an initial capital letter.